shuheitakada/shuheitakada/README.md

 ### Hi there 👋

 - 👨‍💻 I’m currently working as a freelance web application developer.
 - 🍓 I mainly use TypeScript and NestJS.
-I'm experienced with Ruby on Rails, and occasionally use React and Remix.
+I'm also experienced with Ruby on Rails, and occasionally work with React, Remix, and Go.
 - 🌱 Currently learning Go and Next.js
 - 👍 Interests: Workout / Shogi / Chess / Walking / Simple
 - 📝 I regularly write articles on [https://zenn.dev/shuhei_takada](https://zenn.dev/shuhei_takada)